zzzprojects/learn-orm/tutorials/entity-framework-core-advanced-topics/indexes.md

 # Indexes

-Indexes are a common concept across many data stores and data is stored in the form of records.
+Indexes are a common concept across many data stores, and data is stored in the form of records.
 Every record has a key field, which helps it to be recognized uniquely.

  - Indexing is a way to optimize the performance of a database by minimizing the number of disk accesses required when a query is processed.
  - It is a data structure technique that is used to quickly locate and access the data in a database.